joshvdb/Portfolio-Analytics/README.md

 # Portfolio Analytics
-Python-based project to deliver CAPM portfolio analytics and high-frequency trading analytics using based on equity time-series data (price/returns).
+Python-based project to deliver CAPM portfolio analytics and price/trade analytics based on equity time-series data (price/returns).

-This project uses the Capital Asset Pricing Model and high-frequency trading analytics to gain insight into an equity portfolio.
+This project uses the Capital Asset Pricing Model and price/trade trading analytics to gain insight into an equity portfolio.
 It allows a user to select a set of equities (by ticker), and plots a range of standard portfolio metrics (volatility, VaR, Expected Shortfall, Sharpe Ratio, etc), and high-frequency trading analytics (SMA, EMA, VWAP, TWAP).

 ## Installation Instructions